The importance of a registered member or subscriber's first few days and weeks after conversion shouldn't be underestimated.

 - Improve the user experience

-- Bring value to the user from the moment they convert (through presenting content that matches their interests)
+- Bring value to the user from the moment they become subscribers (through presenting content that matches their interests)

 - Learn about the member/subscriber